briandrum/codes.forchagrin.com/_chapters/chapter-933-garbage-and-refuse-collection.md

 ## Cross references

-* Collection and disposal of garbage and refuse - see Ohio R. C. 715.43, 717.01
+* Collection and disposal of garbage and refuse - see Ohio R.C.
+715.43, 717.01
-* Employment of scavengers - see Ohio R. C. 3707.39
+* Employment of scavengers - see Ohio R.C.
+3707.39
 * Littering and deposit of garbage or refuse - see GEN. OFF.
 521.08
 * Rat control - see GEN. OFF.
 521.12